Football Nostalgia: London Evening Standard 5-A-Side Tournament

 Like a lot of managers sending teams to these five-a-side events, O’Neill was worried about injuries being reluctant to risk important players in the squad as they had an important Play off semi-final the next week (which they won and were promoted).
 But with their progress, the crowd getting behind them, he ‘thought I would try to put as good a five-a-side team out as I could’.
 It all worked out fine and even better the next and final year of the competition when they won it again.
 O’Neil saying ‘For some reason my lads have always loved five-a-side football’.

-Past Winners – The Evening Standard London Five a side contest
+Past Winners – Evening Standard London Five a Side Contest

 - 1954 Charlton Athletic